-ORNL is the largest science and energy national laboratory in the DOE system.
-ORNL's scientific programs focus on materials, neutron science, energy, high-performance computing, systems biology, and national security.
+ORNL is the largest science and energy national laboratory in the DOE system, conducting basic and applied research to deliver transformative solutions to compelling problems in energy and security.
 ORNL partners with the State of Tennessee, universities, and industry to solve challenges in energy, advanced materials, manufacturing, security, and physics.
 The laboratory's science and technology innovations are translated into applications for economic development and global security.
 The laboratory is home to several of the world's top supercomputers and is a leading neutron science and nuclear energy research facility that includes SNS and HFIR.
-ORNL hosts a DOE leadership computing facility, home of the Titan supercomputer; one of DOE's nanoscience centers, the Center for Nanophase Materials Sciences; one of DOE's energy research centers, the BioEnergy Science Center; and the Consortium for Advanced Simulation of Light-Water Reactors, a DOE innovation hub.
+ORNL hosts a DOE leadership computing facility, home of the Titan supercomputer; one of DOE's nanoscience centers, the BioEnergy Science Center; and the Consortium for Advanced Simulation of Light-Water Reactors, a DOE innovation hub.
 ORNL operates 10 user facilities that draw thousands of research scientists and visitors each year.

-- · Building Technologies Research and Integration Center
+- Building Technologies Research and Integration Center

-- CFTF
+- Carbon Fiber Technology Facility (CFTF)

 - Center for Nanophase Materials Sciences

 - Center for Structural Molecular Biology

 - HFIR

 - High Temperature Materials Laboratory

 - National Center for Computational Sciences

 - National Transportation Research Center (NTRC)

 - Shared Research Equipment Collaborative Research Center

 - SNS

 ORNL is managed by UT-Battelle, LLC, a partnership between the University of Tennessee and Battelle Memorial Institute.
-During 2013 the ORNL operations of UT-Battelle, WAI, UCOR, Isotek, and SEC Federal Services Corporation (SEC) were conducted in compliance with contractual and regulatory environmental requirements with the exception of five issues identified during a joint EPA-TDEC-RCRA inspection.
-There were no NOVs or penalties issued by the regulatory agencies.
+During 2014 the ORNL operations of UT-Battelle, WAI, UCOR, and Isotek Systems LLC (Isotek) were conducted in compliance with contractual and regulatory environmental requirements with the exception of three issues identified during a joint TDEC-RCRA inspection.
+TDEC issued an NOV to UT-Battelle on December, 11, 2014, for failure to notify TDEC of the demolition of two small structures (each about 300 ft2).
+Although the facilities did not contain asbestos, the regulations require TDEC to be notified before any building demolition.
+No other environmental NOVs or penalties were issued by the regulatory agencies.